Germany • Austria • Slovenia • Italy • Switzerland

 This amazing 12-day, 1,400-mile vacation, which includes 9 full days of riding, with one rest/sightseeing day (and two optional rest days) is limited to 12 motorcycles and always promises to deliver to the consummate enthusiast a true challenge, set against some of the most scenic backdrops in Europe.
 The daily average of 155 miles is deceptive, as the chosen routes are comprised of demanding roads, perfect for the advanced rider, which will keep things wonderfully entertaining.
 And with temperatures averaging 50-80˚F/10-27˚C it makes for a comfortable riding environment.
 Beginning and ending in Munich, plan to arrive a few days early to acclimate to the time change and explore this famous, visually stunning and exciting city.

 Naturally, basing in Munich, we offer BMW motorcycles.
 Multilingual tour guides ensure an ease of travel and sightseeing through the various languages of the five countries visited.
 Hotels are family-owned middle-class establishments reflecting local color and charm.
-The Five Country Tour includes airport shuttle, fuel, all breakfasts and dinners, all entrance fees and tolls, a detailed information packet including maps, guidebook and T-shirt, ensuring a memorable travel/riding experience.
+The Five Country Tour includes motorcycle rentals, fuel, all breakfasts and dinners, all entrance fees and tolls, a detailed information packet including maps, guidebook and T-shirt, ensuring a memorable travel/riding experience.